snizan/AdvancedGIS/README.md

 # What I hope to learn
-I'm hoping to learn several things including strategies on making political borders during reapportionment years after the decennial census, and making low-cost or free customaizable and interative maps for organizations.
+I'm hoping to learn how to draw borders for political maps, especially after the decennial census.
+Additionally, I am interested in manipulating political district maps to find patterns in voter turnout based on demographics and geography, and creating free, interactive, and custom maps.
+Not only will these skills allow me to better serve my clients, they are useful and transferrable skills.

 # Porfolio